LeonSering/leonsering/content/publication/ziemke-2020-limits/index.md

 - article-journal
 publication: '*Transportation Research Procedia*'
 doi: 10.1016/j.trpro.2021.01.014
-abstract: <p align="justify">This study examines the connection between an agent-based transport simulation and Nash flows over time.
+abstract: This study examines the connection between an agent-based transport simulation and Nash flows over time.
 While the former is able to represent many details of traffic and model large-scale, real-world traffic situations with a co-evolutionary approach, the latter provides an environment for provable mathematical statements